 Preservation and Transformation

-ELF Development has chosen us as architects for the preservation and transformation of the listed and iconic Irma coffee roasting facility in Rødovre, Denmark.
+ELF Development has chosen us as architects and lead consultant for the preservation and transformation of the listed and iconic Irma coffee roasting facility in Rødovre, Denmark.

 The coffee tower was designed by architect Bent Mackeprang and Thorkel Klerk and built in 1968.
 Until 1986 it was the center for roasting, grinding and packaging Irmas coffee products.
 All with one purpose: to create greatness and quality.
 In the future the building will be transformed into a public community centre with café, exhibition facilities, galleries, workshops etc. As a shared social space it will support livelihood and community building in Irmabyen as a newly developed residential area.